Minh24y5/RecipeProj/README.md

 I am going to examine whether simple recipes have higher average rating than other recipes or not by permutation test.
 The relevant columns for this test are `'simple'` and `'average_rating'`.

 **Null Hypothesis**: Simple recipes have the same average ratings as more complex recipes.

+**Alternative Hypothesis**: Simple recipes have higher average ratings than more complex recipes.

+**Test Statistic**: Difference in means between average rating of simple recipes and complex recipes.

+**Significance Level**: 0.05